List of The Great British Bake Off finalists (series 1–7): James Morton

 James Morton (born 1990/91), runner-up of the third series, was a University of Glasgow medical student when he first competed.
 When originally aired, he became a fan favourite for "his relaxed, laid-back approach and love of experimentation".
 In the finals week, his Signature bake's bottom was "soggy", and he baked five cakes instead of only one as instructed for his Showstopper, both of which failed to impress the judges.

-Since then, Morton graduated from the University with a medical degree in March 2015, qualifying him a doctor.
+Morton graduated with a medical degree in March 2015, qualifying as a doctor.
 He also established his blog containing his recipes.
 He is the son of Tom Morton, a broadcaster.

 Morton re-competed against Chetna Makan (series five), Howard Middleton (series four), and Janet Basu (series two) in the Boxing Day episode of The Great Christmas Bake Off 2016 special.
 Makan was crowned the episode's winner.

-Morton wrote cookbooks Brilliant Bread (2013), How Baking Works (2015), Brew: The Foolproof Guide to Making World-Class Beer at Home (2016), Shetland: Cooking on the Edge of the World (2018) with his father Tom as co-writer, Super Sourdough (2020), Sourdough from Scratch (2021), and Brew from Scratch (2021).
+Morton wrote cookbooks, including Brilliant Bread (2013) and Shetland: Cooking on the Edge of the World (2018) with his father Tom as co-writer.
 His book Brilliant Bread won the Cookery Book of the Year Award at the 2014 Guild of Food Writers Awards.
-The 2018 critically-acclaimed book Shetland was criticised by some over what they perceived as a negative portrayal of Shetlanders, particularly Morton's poem.
+The 2018 critically-acclaimed book Shetland was criticised by some over what they perceived as a negative portrayal of Shetlanders, particularly a poem about fishing written by Morton.

 Morton also wrote baking columns for a Scottish tabloid Sunday Mail.

-Morton applied one of his brews Oatmeal Extra Pale, commercially produced by Dark Star Brewing Company, for the now-defunct National Home Brewing Awards in 2014.

 Series 4 (2013)

 Frances Quinn (winner)

 Frances Elizabeth Quinn (born 1981) is a British baker and children's clothing designer from Market Harborough who won the fourth series in 2013.
 Her first book release was Quinntessential Baking.

 Quinn is an ambassador of the Cream Tea Society and is a frequent guest on UK radio and TV.
 She has appeared on the pages of Vogue, has baked for illustrator Quentin Blake, and has appeared on Pointless Celebrities with 2014 GBBO runner-up Richard Burr.
 Other clients include Jools Holland and Wimbledon Tennis Club.

 In May 2020, it was reported that Quinn had been banned from Waitrose for shoplifting.
 An officer representing Leicestershire Police stated: "She admitted her involvement to officers and the matter was dealt with by way of a community resolution”.

-She is the youngest of five siblings, having three brothers and one sister.